 Asian Pork Noodle Bowls are so good!

-This recipe is unique as it can cater to many different tastes anyone can mix and match to create their own spin-offs of this pork bowl.
-Our chicken burrito bowl, BBQ chicken sweet potato bowl, or this Korean ground beef bowl are all great meal prep bowl options!
+Love making protein packed bowls?
+Our chicken burrito bowl, BBQ chicken sweet potato bowl, or this Korean ground beef bowl are all great ideas for dinner or meal prep lunches.

 - Vegetable oil - You can use any cooking oil like olive oil, coconut oil, avocado oil, etc.